John Andretti: Personal life

+Illness and death

 In April 2017, Andretti disclosed that he had stage four colon cancer.
-His cancer battle, originally misdiagnosed as Stage III-A cancer, was widely publicized, with him starting a Twitter hashtag called #CheckIt4Andretti, promoting getting a colonoscopy.
-After months of chemotherapy, Andretti was deemed cancer-free in late 2017.
-However, in May 2018, he suffered a relapse of the cancer, which metastasized even further.
+His cancer battle, originally misdiagnosed as Stage III-A cancer, was widely publicized, with him starting a Twitter hashtag called #CheckIt4Andretti, promoting preventative colonoscopies.
+After months of undergoing chemotherapy, Andretti was deemed cancer-free in late 2017.
+However, in May 2018, the cancer reemerged, and metastasized further.
 He went through another round of chemotherapy for the rest of the year, which ended in January 2019.
 The cancer relapsed again in late March 2019.

-Andretti died of colon cancer on January 30, 2020, at aged 56.
+On January 30, 2020, Andretti died of colon cancer in Mooresville, North Carolina, at age 56, eleven months before the death of his father.

-After his death, #CheckIt4Andretti became a foundation to provide colonoscopies for those without insurance.
+After his death, #CheckIt4Andretti became a foundation to provide colonoscopies for those without health insurance.

 In 2021, Andretti Motorsports announced a partnership with Jarrett and Unite Health Share Ministries for the "Steer Clear of Cancer" campaign, to raise donations for the foundation during Colon Cancer Awareness Month.